vsabella/terraform-provider-mssql/docs/resources/database.md

 page_title: "mssql_database Resource - mssql"
 subcategory: ""
 description: |-
   Manages a SQL Server database including engine options and scoped configurations.
+Note: Destroy removes the resource from Terraform state but does not drop the database from the server.
 ---

 # mssql_database (Resource)

-Manages a SQL Server database including engine options and scoped configurations.
+Manages a SQL Server database including engine options and scoped configurations. **Note:** Destroy removes the resource from Terraform state but does not drop the database from the server.